 Write a daily journal about how you feel about your relationship post the engagement.
 Do it for 2 weeks.
 Archiving our thoughts is as important as having them.
 Once you’re done with the writing, meet a qualified relationship counselor and ask them specifically to analyze the writing to dissect a theme from it.

 Emotions have themes too and themes build narratives.
-Pleasing the family, wanting to alleviate one’s loneliness, wanting to assure one has access to sex, wanting children before turning a certain age, wanting to ‘show one’s friends’ that one is normal or wanting to hit a personal financial and social benchmark.
+Pleasing the family, wanting to alleviate one’s loneliness, access to sex, wanting children before turning a certain age, wanting to ‘show one’s friends’ that one is normal or wanting to hit a personal financial and social benchmark.
 These are some of the themes that could accompany the decision to marry.

 Related Reading: I Fell in Love With Someone After My Engagement